Attempted acquisition of BSkyB by News Corporation: Bid withdrawn

-It was in the wake of the Milly Dowler phone hacking allegations that a significant number of people, including former deputy prime minister John Prescott and other politicians, began to seriously question whether the takeover of BSkyB by News Corporation ought to be blocked.
+In the wake of the Milly Dowler phone hacking allegations, some politicians began to seriously question whether the takeover of BSkyB by News Corporation ought to be blocked.
 The Media Standards Trust formed the pressure group Hacked Off, to campaign for a public inquiry.
-Soon after launch, the campaign gained the support of suspected hacking victim, the actor Hugh Grant, who became a public spokesperson, appearing on Question Time and Newsnight.
+Soon after its launch, the campaign gained the support of the actor Hugh Grant, a suspected hacking victim who became a public spokesperson, appearing on Question Time and Newsnight.

-In July 2011, during the News International phone hacking scandal, BSkyB shares plummeted and Hunt received well over 150,000 submissions from members of the public, driven by efforts by campaign groups Avaaz.org and 38 Degrees.
-Most submissions were opposed to News Corp taking full control of BSkyB.
+In July 2011, during the News International phone hacking scandal, BSkyB shares fell sharply in value and Hunt received over 150,000 submissions from members of the public; most submissions were opposed to News Corp taking full control of BSkyB.
 News Corp subsequently withdrew undertakings made as part of negotiations with the government, triggering an immediate referral of the proposal to the Competition Commission.

 Numerous analysts and commentators suggested that as a result of the phone hacking scandal, it would be politically difficult or impossible for News Corp to proceed with its takeover plans.
 In addition to public pressure for the deal to be withdrawn or for the Government to halt the proposal, Britain's major political parties all expressed the view that the deal should not go ahead.
 The Liberal Democrats and the Conservatives both indicated that they would support an opposition day motion from Labour calling on News Corp to rescind its offer.

 On 13 July, shortly before the House of Commons was due to debate the motion, News Corporation announced that it would be withdrawing its proposal to take complete ownership of BSkyB.
 Chase Carey, the corporation's deputy chairman, stated that it was "too difficult to progress" with the proposed takeover given the phone hacking controversy.

 In a symbolic gesture, the House later passed the opposition day motion unanimously by acclamation.

-In 2018 when Comcast Corporation has attempted to purchased Sky plc.
-Sky is now owned by Comcast today.
+In 2016, 21st Century Fox attempted to purchase Sky plc, but after it found itself in the midst of an acquisition by Disney, Comcast (which was also bidding for 21st Century Fox, but later gave up) acquired all of Sky in 2018, and today, Sky is under Comcast.